 It’s a common misunderstanding that boys are only interested in sex, or even mostly interested in sex, as they grow into teenagers.… Read More Read more How do you feel when you think about teaching your kids about sex?
 Talking to kids about sex is one of the most challenging conversations for parents to begin!
 All kids learn about sex somehow, but it makes a big difference if they hear it from you.
 You can prepare them to make healthy, informed choices now and as they grow up.… Read More Read more How would you answer this mom’s question about teaching healthy sexual attitudes?
 We’ll call her Aubrey:

 “Simply put, I don’t even really like sex.
 So it’s easy for me to talk about the bad things like pornography, but it’s hard for me to talk about sex as a good thing.
 For me that’s practically a fairy tale.
-I don’t want to mess my kids up though.”
-Aubrey’s dilemma is not uncommon.… Read More Read more
+I don’t want to mess my kids up though.”… Read More Read more